-Dana L. Coe Litigation Services Program Lead
+Dana L. Coe

+Litigation Services Program Lead

 Ms. Coe leads Sonoma Technology's Litigation Services Program.
 The Program delivers expert testimony and advisory services to attorneys who require trusted, unbiased, science-based expertise.
-Ms. Coe is responsible for overseeing the Program's project management needs and ensuring that the Program fulfills its mission to clearly communicate complex scientific issues in an easily understood, timely, and ethical manner.
+Ms. Coe is responsible for overseeing the Program's project management needs and ensuring that the Program fulfills its mission to clearly communicate complex scientific issues in an easily understood, useful, timely, and ethical manner.

-Much of Ms. Coe's 25-year career has been dedicated to Sonoma Technology's Emissions Assessment Group, where she has managed and provided technical direction for numerous projects involving air pollutant emissions.
-Her experience and expertise covers emissions inventory development, related data analyses, development of emissions guidance and software tools, measurements of emission rates, and measurements of activity levels for emission sources.
+Much of Ms. Coe's 29-year career was dedicated to Sonoma Technology's Emissions Assessment Group, where she managed and provided technical direction for numerous projects.
+Her experience and expertise cover emissions inventory development, measurements of emissions and activity levels, and related data analyses.
+Her body of work covers criteria, toxic, and greenhouse gas emissions produced by a diverse array of sources.
+Examples include on- and off-road mobile sources, oil and gas operations, electric utilities, agricultural operations, manufacturing operations, water treatment facilities, and small-scale sources such as barbecue grills and surface coatings.
 Ms. Coe also has consulted for renewable energy projects, including commercial-scale, behind-the-meter solar and/or battery storage projects.
-She has prepared economic feasibility studies and has provided administrative support for public agency project procurements, technical support for contract negotiations, and consulting support for aspects of construction management.
+She has prepared economic feasibility studies and has provided administrative, technical, and consulting support for public agencies' project procurements, contract negotiations, and construction management of energy projects.

 A highlight of Ms. Coe's career was the management of National Aeronautics and Space Administration (NASA) applied research grants to expand and improve BlueSky Systems, a suite of decision support tools for predicting the emissions and air quality impacts of wildland fires.
-Other examples of her work include an emission inventory of toxic air pollutants for the Vancouver, British Columbia Region; the Central States Regional Air Planning Association's emissions inventories of ammonia, planned burning activities, mobile sources, and agricultural fugitive dust; the Bay Area Air Quality Management District's first region-wide air toxics emissions inventory; and the California Air Resources Board's (CARB) comprehensive ammonia emissions inventory for the San Joaquin Valley.
-For the National Renewable Energy Laboratory and CARB, Ms. Coe directed data collection and data analyses to model "the weekend smog effect," or the phenomena that cause high levels of air pollution during weekends in southern California.
-These
+She has provided technical support and advice to quantify emissions during Clean Air Act enforcement actions and settlement negotiations, including advising a midstream company in a matter concerning fugitive emissions and producing technical content for U.S. DOJ during enforcement actions and settlement negotiations in matters concerning defeat devices.
+Other examples of her work include an emission inventory of toxic air pollutants for the Vancouver, British Columbia Region; the Central States Regional Air Planning Association's emissions inventories of ammonia,